 Start small and dive in!
 Do you want to read through a book of the bible together?
-Do one chapter a day.
+Then do one chapter a day.
 Do you want to memorize Scripture as a family?
-Do it one verse at a time.
+Then do it one verse at a time.
 Choose something that feels important to you and break it into little mini-goals.
 Stick with it and don’t give up, but don’t forget to celebrate when you reach a goal!

 4. Model that it matters.